 We strive to offer every student the best possible experience and it is your feedback that will enable us to continually improve.
 The University actively encourages feedback on all aspects of the student experience.

-This is what happens to your feedback:
+what happens to your feedback:

-1. Students complete anonymous module evaluation form online (the IT team can identify who has completed module evaluation for the purposes of contact points but not who has written what).
+1. Students complete the anonymous module evaluation form online (the IT team can identify who has completed module evaluation for the purposes of contact points but not who has written what).

 4. The Course Director writes annual course review report, taking into account module reports.

 5. Annual module/course reports are reviewed by the Graduate Management Committee.
 This identifies concerns, suggests actions to overcome problems and monitors trends from year to year.